atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

     alt="Zenoh kotlin header"
     width="50%" >}}

-Back in September we announced that after C, C++ and Python, you could now use Zenoh with Kotlin [https://github.com/eclipse-zenoh/zenoh-kotlin](https://github.com/eclipse-zenoh/zenoh-kotlin).
+Back in September we announced that after C, C++ and Python, you could now use Zenoh with Kotlin (checkout the [repository](https://github.com/eclipse-zenoh/zenoh-kotlin)).

 However there were some important aspects to tackle.

 To begin with, the 0.10.0-rc Zenoh-Kotlin release target was limited to JVM.
 But you may have asked yourself “what about Android?”...
 Indeed, on this release we got your back covered ;-).
 We have refactored the build scripts in order to integrate the [Kotlin Multiplatform Plugin](https://kotlinlang.org/docs/multiplatform-plugin-releases.html), which allows us to have a common codebase to be reused across multiple targets, with some specificity for each.
 Therefore, we now can build Zenoh-Kotlin for both Android and JVM targets.

-A second important improvement is that we now provide packaging, which is very much important to ease the importing of Zenoh on Kotlin projects.
-Before that, users were required to download the repository, install all the necessary tools for building the project, build it and import the package published locally… None of this is necessary anymore since we have published [our first packages on Github Packages](https://github.com/orgs/eclipse-zenoh/packages?repo_name=zenoh-kotlin), for both JVM and Android targets!
+Additionally, we now provide packaging, which is key to ease the importing of Zenoh on Kotlin projects.
+Find them out here on [Github Packages](https://github.com/orgs/eclipse-zenoh/packages?repo_name=zenoh-kotlin), for both JVM and Android targets!

-The third important improvement is that Java joined the party!
+The third important item is that Java joined the party!
 Indeed, we have forked the Kotlin bindings, making the necessary adjustments to make the bindings fully Java compatible.
 Checkout the examples! [https://github.com/eclipse-zenoh/zenoh-java/tree/master/examples](https://github.com/eclipse-zenoh/zenoh-java/tree/master/examples)

-Because Zenoh-Kotlin (and now Zenoh-Java) relies on the Zenoh-JNI native library, we have to take into consideration the platforms on top of which the library is going to run.
+Because Zenoh-Kotlin (and now Zenoh-Java) relies on the Zenoh-JNI native library, we need to take into consideration the platforms on top of which the library is going to run.

 For Android, we support the following architectures: